 - Absent forms must be filled out and signed for an excuse absence (i.e., playing a sport, teacher requested, illness from school, etc.)

-The sponsor for Redefining Beautiful is Mrs. Johns.
+The sponsor for Redefining Beautiful is Mrs. Ramirez.

-Meetings for the TCHS Senior Steering Committee will be held during campus tutorials every Monday during Orange week.
+Meetings for the TCHS Senior Steering Committee will be held during campus tutorials in the Lecture Hall.

 Dues for Senior Steering Committee are $10.